A Weekend in Wiltshire

 Salisbury - Cathedral and Museum

-Venture down the hill to Salisbury itself to the Cathedral Close and you'll find an array of attractions - the most obvious being the Cathedral itself, which houses the best-preserved of the four surviving copies of Magna Carta.
+Venture down the hill to Salisbury's Cathedral Close and you'll find an array of attractions.
+The Cathedral houses the best-preserved of the four surviving copies of Magna Carta.
 English Heritage members can get two for one entry on Tower Tours on weekdays.

 A variety of impressive buildings line the close, including the National Trust's Mompesson House, Arundells (the former home of Sir Edward Heath) and The King's House, which now houses the Salisbury Museum.

-The museum is another fantastic repository of prehistoric finds.
+The museum is another fantastic repository of local prehistoric finds.
 Its new Wessex Galleries contain objects from Stonehenge and the surrounding area.
-Don't miss the jadeite axehhead, coins from the Bowerchalke Hoard and watercolours by JMW Turner.
+Standout exhibits include the jadeite axehhead, coins from the Bowerchalke Hoard and watercolours by JMW Turner.
 There's also a brilliant interactive exhibition that explores how archaeology has shaped our understanding of the past.

 The museum puts on temporary exhibitions and hosts events and talks - check the website for details.
 There are interactive exhibitions and trails for kids.